Facebook Twitter

 Your Search Ranking Could be at Risk?

-Posted on February 20, 2023 by Fred Jensen
+Posted on September 20, 2023 by Fred Jensen

 Ever since there were search engines, there were techniques that unscrupulous webmasters and shady seo firms purchased to artificially boost rankings.
 As se's caught to these techniques, they devised methods to detect them with no someone physically look at each site (a practical impossibility, due to the fact several individual engines now index more than a billion pages).
 Some engines have become more adept at detecting "spam" pages and penalizing or removing them, there's an unfortunate side-effect to the efficiency- some companies which are innocent of intentional wrongdoing unknowingly have sites that belong to the "spam" category.
 Here are some is a set of a few of the conditions that can hurt such sites, accompanied by suggestions of preventing penalization or removal.